edm00se/blog/content/posts/2015-08-31-something-i-overheard-at-mwlug.md

 ---
-layout: post
-type: post
-title: "Something I Overheard at MWLUG"
+title: 'Something I Overheard at MWLUG'
-description: "on HTTP requests and application structure"
+description: 'on HTTP requests and application structure'
+date: 2015-08-31
+published: true
+tags: ['mwlug', 'structure', 'rest', 'xpages']
+canonical_url: false
 category: app-structure
-tags: [mwlug, structure, rest, xpages]
-modified: 2015-08-31
-comments: true
-share: true
 ---

 #### Intro
 This is a quick post, covering something I overheard while at MWLUG and comes back to some application architectural principles which I have a bit of a passion for.
 Read on at your own peril ð

 [Update]

 I added a bit from a tweet by Tony McGuckin about the XPages runtime's components.

 [/Update]

 ### Back to the Grind After MWLUG